 What is a Rodent?

-Other members which could be confused with rodents:
+Other members who could be confused with rodents:

 Rodents have to wear their continuously-growing incisors down to prevent them from reaching their skulls by gnawing.
 Most eat seeds or other plant materials, but some have more varied diets.
 For instance, a beaver likes gnawing on trees while a squirrel gnaws on hard nuts.
 A rat or mouse can gnaw through many kinds of walls.